The Trust turns 100

 Photo: Courtesy of Ali Forney Center.

-Making Public Transportation More Accessible
+Making Public Transportation More Accessible: AARRG!

 Only one–quarter of New York’s subway stations are wheelchair accessible.
 In 1990, New York City created Access-A-Ride, a paratransit system for New Yorkers with disabilities.
 The system has been plagued by problems, with people waiting hours for a van that may or may not show up.
 With a grant from the Trust in 2016, four organizations created AARRG!—an acronym for “Access-A-Ride Reform Group” and an expression of how users feel about the service—which has since successfully advocated for improvements to Access-A-Ride and the transit system.